 Do you provide marketing materials?

 A crap ton.
 Posters, Videos, Instagram pictures, Parent Emails. – We want you to come and bring teens so we try and make it as easy as possible.
 Here is the link: https://summerfestivalcamp.com/promotion/

 My teen wants to come, but our church isn’t signed up

 The easiest way to get them signed up is through a church.
-Here is a list of ones who are coming.
 If that’s not in the cards, we can have them sign them up through our unaffiliated program.

 We’re Catholic and it’s super important that students have mass and reconciliation?

 No problem.
 We have made special arrangements to have a local Priest come in and provide those sacraments for Catholic groups as a bonus breakout session.

 When is it?
 Where is it?
 How much is it?

 Both Camps will take place at Gustavus Adolphus College in St. Peter:

 High School- Sunday, July 10th to Wednesday, July 13th.
 The cost is $270 for campers and for counselors.